ClickHouse/clickhouse-docs/knowledgebase/how_to_display_queries_using_MV.md

 date: 2023-03-24
 ---

-# How to display queries using Materialized Views?
+# What queries are using Materialized Views?

 **Question:** How do I show all queries involving materialized views in the last 60m?